-All NEOs earned cash bonuses more than \$50,000 in 2020.
+All NEOs earned cash bonuses more than \$50,000 in 2021.
 The board exercised its discretion and granted no 10 year stock options.
-In 2020 the board exercised its discretion and awarded 5 year options to Darren Kirk, Matthew Posno and Paul Robbins (see Summary Compensation Table for detail).
+In 2021 the board exercised its discretion and awarded 5 year options to Darren Kirk, Matthew Posno and Paul Robbins (see Summary Compensation Table for detail).
 The award of share options to Messers Kirk and Posno recognizes their leadership position at the corporate level and reinforces their interest in improving our long-term financial performance.
-The award of 5-year share options to Mr. Paul Robbins reinforces his long term commitment to product and intellectual property development in the Castool business.
-The remaining NEOs, (Mr. Brian Robbins and Mr. Schroers) are nearing retirement and it was felt that, in this circumstance, options were not satisfactory long-term motivators.
+The award of 5 year share options to Mr. Paul Robbins reinforces his long term commitment to the Castool group and recognizes his role in establishing a Castool production facility in Morocco (2021) and in Mexico (2022).
+Mr. Brian Robbins is nearing retirement and Mr. Schroers has announced his retirement for 2023 and it was felt that, in this circumstance, options were not satisfactory long-term motivators.
 Historic share option information for grants to NEOs are shown in the table "Outstanding Option-Based Awards".